Sun Tan Removal Guide: Best Remedies on How to Remove Tan from Face

 4. Consult a dermatologist

-If tanning persists or you notice unusual changes in your skin, redness or irritation, consult a dermatologist for suitable skincare recommendations.
+If tanning persists or you notice unusual changes in your skin, redness, or irritation, consult a dermatologist for suitable skincare recommendations.

 To sum up